zohaibk22/About-COVID/README.md

 - Animation for zoom functionality of Map
 - Incorperate a graph functionality to display COVID-19 statistics over time.
 (Requires a second APU)
-- Utlize an API to quote the victims the experience of COVID-19 patients
+- Utlize an API to quote the experiences of COVID-19 patients
+- Media Query for mobile app.

 ## Project Schedule